cs50xemportugues/cs50xemportugues.github.io/README.md

 ### Environment Variables

+Create a `.env` file and include the following environment variables:

 - `COURSE_LANGUAGE`: The language of the course to visualize the website (portuguese, spanish, or french)
+- `CHATGPT_KEY`: Your ChatGPT API key

 ## Building the Project